 The HMSP have introduced the HSAB Adult and HSCP Child Victim Pathways which act as a step-by-step process for when an adult or a child presents to the service and the necessary steps that should be taken to support the potential victim.
 As a local authority, Hertsmere is one of a number of agencies who have a responsibility as a designated First Responder organisation (see Section 52 of the MSA 2015) to refer adults and children to the Home Office to receive appropriate support if concerns of Modern Slavery have been identified.

-Between April 2017 and December 2020, 311 referrals have been made to the NRM and 256 modern slavery offences have been recorded in Hertfordshire.
+Between 1 January 2021 and 31 December 2021, there were 160 NRM/modern slavery offences recorded in Hertfordshire.

 Promoting and Communicating Modern Slavery Issues